 Nik Bärtsch’s Ronin (CH)

-We start the live-stream (real time, stream is not on demand!) about 1/2 h before the show starts.
-By clicking on "Now Live" a window opens, where you can watch the concert free of charge and without any registration.
-If you want, you can support this project with "Pay as you wish".
+We start the live stream approx. 1/2 hour before the concert begins (real time, no longer available after the end of the concert).
+By clicking on "Go to livestream" a window will open where you can watch the concert free of charge and without any registration.
+However, we kindly ask you to support this project via "Pay as you wish".
 Thank you & welcome to the real & virtual club!

 With the zen-funk quartet RONIN founded in 2001, Nik Baertsch proceeds with the work on his Ritual Groove Music together with Kaspar Rast (drums), Jeremias Keller (he replaced Thomy Jordi in 2020, who replaced Björn Meyer on the bass in 2011) and Sha (bass/contrabass clarinet.
 Percussionist Andi Pupato joined the band 2002-2012).
 Their music consistently follows the same aesthetic vision under various instrumental guises: creating the maximum effect by minimal means.